Blog · Analysis · Last reviewed June 19, 2026

 That rule predates current generative AI, but it is directly relevant to AI underwriting.
 The legal point is simple: using a complex model does not make the consumer's right to a specific reason disappear.
 The interface may change, but the duty remains.

-Those circulars were archived or withdrawn in 2025 as guidance documents.
-That procedural status matters for lawyers and compliance teams.
+The CFPB made that AI-specific argument in 2022 and 2023 circulars on complex algorithms and sample adverse-action forms.
+Those circulars were withdrawn as guidance in May 2025 as part of a broader CFPB withdrawal of many guidance documents.
+That procedural status matters for lawyers and compliance teams, so the circulars should not be described as current CFPB guidance.
 But the underlying statutory and regulatory structure remains: ECOA and Regulation B still require specific principal reasons.
 The deeper governance lesson survives the guidance churn.
 If a system cannot produce a reason fit for the affected person, it is not ready to hold that kind of power.

 Alternative Data Changes the Notice